Computing the $q$-Multiplicity of the Positive Roots of $\mathfrak{sl}_{r+1}(\mathbb{C})$ and Products of Fibonacci Numbers: Introduction

-When using equation \eqref{KWMF}, every element in the Weyl group contributes a term to the multiplicity.
-This forms a challenge since the order of the Weyl group increases factorially as the rank of the Lie algebra increases and many of the elements contribute trivially (a zero term) to the computation.
-In order to formulate a more efficient way to know what elements of the Weyl group contribute to Kostant's weight multiplicity formula, we recall the following definition \cite[Definition 1.1]{PHThesisPublication}. \begin{definition} For $\lambda, \mu$ integral weights of $\mathfrak{g}$, define the \textbf{Weyl alternation set} to be
+When calculating the Kostant's weight multiplicity formula \eqref{KWMF}, every element in the Weyl group contributes a term to the multiplicity.
+We know the order of the Weyl group increases factorially as the rank of the Lie algebra increases, and it has been observed that many of the terms contribute trivially (i.e. give a zero term) to the computation \cite{Cochet}.
+To formulate a more efficient way to compute Kostant's weight multiplicity formula, Harris gave the following definition. \begin{definition}[Definition 1.1 in \cite{PHThesisPublication}] For $\lambda$ and $\mu$ integral weights of $\mathfrak{g}$, let the \textbf{Weyl alternation set} to be

-\end{definition} The Weyl alternation set tells us the elements of the Weyl group for which $\sigma(\lambda+\rho)-\mu - \rho$ can be written as a nonnegative integral sum of positive roots.
+\end{definition} This set tells us the elements of the Weyl group for which $\sigma(\lambda+\rho)-\mu - \rho$ can be written as a nonnegative integral sum of positive roots.
+Knowing the Weyl alternation set allows one to reduce the weight multiplicity computation by only needing to consider those Weyl group elements that contribute nonzero terms to this computation.

-The importance of the Weyl alternation set is that it reduces the multiplicity computation to its support.
-On this smaller contributing set, it is often the case that we can give formulas for the $q$-analog of Kostant's partition function.
-We recall the definition next.
+An additional challenge in computing weight multiplicities is that there are no general formulas for Kostant's partition function nor for its $q$-analog.
+We recall the following result of Lusztig, which defines the $q$-analog of Kostant's weight multiplicity formula.